joelouthan/theologic.us/content/posts/prayers/2020-08-03-am_prayers.md

 I called on you.
 And you answered.
 And you came to their rescue.

 You are my wonderful God in heaven.

+Heal Kim Feighner - Lord, you are her healer and strength.
+But God, she trembles in fear with sleep.
+I pray that you give her you unmatched and quite frankly, unknown and unexperienced peace that we cannot know in the natural but can only come by you--for you are holy and righteous and infinitely far from sin.
+You alone are good.
+Be her Comfort.
+Give her the fullness of your Spirit.
+Lord, that she may worship you all of her days.

 Heal Ron & Karen